Polyurethane crown molding and a skylight; photo courtesy Asifthebes

 On the other hand, when starting out from a corner, just butt it up flush, unless the manufacturer has scarfed it.
 In the field, many people recommend butt joints, assuming the joints are going to be caulked and painted anyway so visuals are irrelevant.

 This is simply wrong.
 Using a scarf joint (45 degree angle) no offsets because of surface irregularities will be visible.
-Finish up your task by caulking all your joints and nail or screw holes and paint.
+Finish up installing your polyurethane crown moulding by caulking all your joints and nail or screw holes and paint.